Galavisión: Galavisión HD

 The channel launched in 1080i high definition on June 1, 2010.
 DirecTV launched the channel in HD on August 15, 2013.

+Over-the-air availability

+In the past, Galavisión had two over-the air affiliates.
+KWHY was the Los Angeles affiliate until it became a Spanish independent station in 1994; while in Houston, the affiliate was KTFH, which started carrying the network in 1989.
+The arrangement ended in 1995, choosing to affiliate with the Infomall Television Network upon the station's acquisition by Paxson; the station is currently an Ion Television affiliate.

 Controversies

 Carriage disputes

 Galavisión, along with its sister channels, Univision, UniMás, Univision Deportes Network and Univision Tlnovelas were dropped by AT&T U-verse on March 4, 2016, due to a carriage dispute.
 This did not affect DirecTV Customers (although it is a Subsidiary of U-Verse's parent company, AT&T) as this was done in a different contract before AT&T acquired DirecTV.
 All of Univision's networks, including Galavisión, were returned to the U-verse lineup on March 24, 2016 after finalizing a carriage deal.

 On January 27, 2017, Charter Spectrum (along with Time Warner Cable and Bright House, the latter merged with Charter Communications in 2016) faced another dispute with Univision, warning Charter Communications that Galavision and its sister channels could be removed from Charter by January 31, 2017.
 Prior to then, Univision sued Charter over pay carriage rates at the New York Supreme Court in July 2016.
 On January 31, 2017, Charter customers lost access to all of Univision's channels, including UniMás, and Galavisión (including access to its Owned-and-Operated Stations via Charter).
 On February 2, the New York Superior Court ordered Univision to end the blackout on Charter as negotiations continue.
 This blackout affects all Univision affiliates, even if Univision doesn't own them, so this dispute includes all stations owned by Entravision Communications, even if Entravision was not involved in the dispute.

 On October 16, 2017 at around 5 PM EDT, Verizon FiOS, without any warning, pulled Univision, along with UniMás, UDN, and Galavisión despite an extension of an agreement arranged by the two.